stranljip/homebrew-openbook-desktop/README.md

-# homebrew-openbook-desktop
+# homebrew-openspace-desktop
-Tap for OpenBook Desktop (https://gitlab.com/999eagle/openbook-desktop) for macOS with Homebrew Thanks to @999eagle for providing this app!
+Tap for Openspace Desktop (https://gitlab.com/999eagle/openspace-desktop) for macOS with Homebrew Thanks to @999eagle for providing this app!

 You can use it with

-`brew tap stranljip/openbook-desktop`
+`brew tap stranljip/openspace-desktop`

 `brew update`

-`brew cask install openbookdesktop`
+`brew cask install openspacedesktop`

 after that for new versions you only have to do